truecharts/website/src/content/docs/news/2024-05-29-chart-backups-and-restores.md

 ### Caveats

 Currently, this new restore functionality isn't yet functional on TrueNAS SCALE due to an [upstream bug](https://github.com/openebs/zfs-localpv/issues/536) with OpenEBS.
 We've submitted a bug report and will update the docs page linked below once this is resolved.
-For users of our apps/charts on other Helm platforms, this does not apply, so backup and restore functionality should work fine.
+For users of our charts on other Helm platforms, this does not apply, so backup and restore functionality should work fine.

 ### Documentation and Instructions